-- (1) The placard required by regulation 48 for packaged goods other than C1 combustible liquids must have the form shown in Figure 3 and be of sufficient size to accommodate the labels to be displayed on it. - (2) The placard must have a white or silver background. - (3) The placard must display- - (a) for dangerous goods present in the storage area, other than goods too dangerous to be transported- - (i) the corresponding Class label for each UN Class of dangerous goods present in a quantity that exceeds the quantity specified in the column headed "Placarding Quantity" in the table in Schedule 2: and - (ii) if the total quantity of mixed UN Classes of dangerous goods exceeds the mixed UN Classes quantity specified in item 4 of the table in Schedule 2-
+- The placard required by regulation 47 for packaged goods other than C1 combustible liquids must- - (a) have the form shown in Figure 3; and - (b) be of sufficient size to accommodate the labels to be displayed on it. - (2) The placard must have a white or silver background. - (3) The placard must display- - (a) for dangerous goods present in the storage area (other than goods too dangerous to be transported)- - (i) the corresponding Class label for each UN Class of dangerous goods present in a quantity that exceeds the quantity specified in column 4 in the table in Schedule 2; and - (ii) if the total quantity of mixed UN Classes of dangerous goods exceeds the mixed UN Classes quantity specified in column 4 in item 4 of the table in Schedule 2- - (A) a Class label for each UN Class of dangerous goods present that exceeds 50% of the quantity specified for the UN Class in item 1, 2 or 3 of the table; or - (B) if no other Class label is required, a mixed Class label; and a UN Class 3 Class label; and - (b) for goods too dangerous to be transported present in the storage area-the label specified in Figure 4.